Behavioral Interventions to Advance Self-Sufficiency (BIAS) Research Portfolio

 In 2010, OPRE launched the Behavioral Interventions to Advance Self-Sufficiency (BIAS) project, the first major effort to view programs for U.S. families who have low incomes, including working poor families, through a behavioral science lens.
 In 2015, OPRE launched two additional behavioral science projects — BIAS Capstone (concluded in 2018) and BIAS Next Generation (ongoing) — in order to synthesize, disseminate, and build on BIAS’s applied behavioral science work.
 In 2017, OPRE launched the Behavioral Interventions Scholars grant program, which supports dissertation research by advanced graduate students who are applying a behavioral science lens to research questions with relevance to social services programs and policies and other issues facing families with low incomes in the United States.

-Point(s) of contact: Kim Clum, Liz Karberg, and Marie Lawrence.
+Point(s) of contact: Kim Clum, Marie Lawrence, Elizabeth Karberg, and KaLeigh White.

 Affiliated Projects: